 20 Epic Road Trips That Show You the Real Australia

-From coast to coast, Australia is blessed with incredible landscapes that can easily be enjoyed by car – with plenty of charming towns to stop at for a delicious meal along the way.
+From coast-to-coast, Australia is blessed with incredible landscapes that can easily be enjoyed by car – with plenty of charming towns to stop at for a delicious meal along the way.
 Take in the rust-red Bay of Fires on Tasmania’s east coast or sweep past shipwrecks and blowholes on New South Wales’s Grand Pacific Drive.
 Explore everything that regional Australia has to offer with our pick of the most amazing road trips in the country.

 Image credit: Dillon Hunt

-Maroochydore Coastal Drive
+Maroochydore Coastal Drive, Qld

 1/21Fly into this perfectly situated Sunshine Coast town and you’ll have plenty of options for a day trip behind the wheel.
 Either head south past the Alexandra Headland, down the Nicklin Way to Caloundra where you can explore the many rock coves and golden crescents fringed by bushland (be sure to stop in at the surf club for a classic parmy).
 Alternatively, head north from Maroochydore along the Sunshine Motorway to Coolum Beach, one of the most stunning slices of shore in the state.